abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 The term "type theory" (uncountable) refers to the whole field of study of type theories, just like category theory is the study of categories.
 But, (take a deep breath) you can sometimes think of the different type systems as "different versions of type theory" and so, when people talk about a given set of features that are common to all type systems, they sometimes use the term "type theory" to refer to any random type system that has these features.

-What are types?
+### What are types?
----

 Anyhow, let's get back to our subject (however we want to call it).
 As we said, type theory was born out of Russell's search for a way to define all collections of objects that are *interesting*, without accidentally defining collections that lead us astray (e.g. to his eponymous paradox), and without having to make up a multitude of additional axioms (a-la ZFC).

 He thought a lot (at least I imagine he did) and he managed to devise a formal system that fits all these criteria, based on a revolutionary new idea... which is basically the same idea that is at the heart of category theory (I don't know why he never got credit for being a category theory pioneer).
 The idea is the following: The *interesting* collections, the collections that we want to talk about in the first place, are the *collections that are the source and target of functions*.

 Let's think again about the set of all sets that don't contain themselves.
 Besides being the cause of Russell paradox, this set is quite useless (unless we count causing paradoxes as useful).
 And if we dig into it, we eventually discover why: there are no (interesting) functions from any other set to this set, so *we cannot get to it* from anywhere.
 And, conversely, we cannot get anywhere from it (there are no functions where it is the source either).
-This set is like a oasis at the center of the desert... or perhaps a little desert in the center of big oasis...
+This set is like an oasis at the center of the desert... or perhaps a little desert in the center of big oasis...
 Contact me if you can think of some good metaphor.

 <!--